launchdarkly/terraform-provider-launchdarkly/website/docs/r/webhook.html.markdown

 - `tags` - (Optional) Set of tags associated with the webhook.

+`statements` - (Optional) List of policy statement blocks used to filter webhook events.
+For more information on webhook policy filters read [Adding a policy filter](https://docs.launchdarkly.com/integrations/webhooks#adding-a-policy-filter).

-- `policy_statements` - (Optional) List of policy statement blocks used to filter webhook events.
-For more information on webhook policy filters read [Adding a policy filter](https://docs.launchdarkly.com/integrations/webhooks#adding-a-policy-filter)
+- `policy_statements` - (Optional, **Deprecated**) List of policy statement blocks used to filter webhook events.
+For more information on webhook policy filters read [Adding a policy filter](https://docs.launchdarkly.com/integrations/webhooks#adding-a-policy-filter).
+This argument is **deprecated** in favor of `statements`.
+Please update your config to use `statements` to maintain compatibility with future versions.

-Webhook `policy_statements` blocks are composed of the following arguments:
+Webhook `statements` and `policy_statements` blocks are composed of the following arguments:

 - `effect` - (Required) Either `allow` or `deny`.
 This argument defines whether the statement allows or denies access to the named resources and actions.